Gorch Fock (1933): History and details

 Commissioned by the German Navy on 26 June 1933, Gorch Fock is a three-masted barque.
 She has square sails on the fore and main masts, and is gaff rigged on the mizzen.
 The steel hull has a sparred length of 82.1 m, a width of 12 m and a draught of 5.2 m.
 She has a displacement at full load of 1510 tons.
 Her main mast stands 41.30 m high above deck and she carries 23 sails totalling 1753 m².
 She is equipped with an auxiliary engine of 410 kW.

 The training ship was designed to be robust and safe against capsizing.
-More than 300 tons of steel ballast in the keel give her a righting moment large enough to bring her back in the upright position even when she heels over to nearly a 90°.
+More than 300 tons of steel ballast in the keel give her a righting moment large enough to bring her back upright position even if she heels over to nearly 90°.

 Gorch Fock served as a training vessel for the German Reichsmarine prior to World War II.
 During the war, she was a stationary office ship in Stralsund, until she was officially reactivated on 19 April 1944.
-On 1 May 1945, the crew scuttled her in shallow waters off Rügen in an attempt to avoid her capture by the Soviets, who already had fired at her for 45 minutes with tanks.
+On 1 May 1945, the crew scuttled her in shallow waters off Rügen in an attempt to avoid her capture by the Soviets, who already had fired at her with tanks for 45 minutes.